PowerBiDevCamp/TranslationsBuilder/Docs/Understanding Translations in Power BI.md

 files.
 You will use the exact same concepts and techniques to build multi-language reports in scenarios where your solution contains multiple PBIX files.

-Experiment by clicking these radio buttons to load the report using different langauges.
-For example, click on the radio button with the caption of **German**.
-When you do, there is JavaScript behind this page that responds by reloading the report using the language of German intead of English.
-You can see that all the button captions in the left-hand navigation and text-based values in the visuals on the page now display their German translations instead of English.

-When creating a report for Power BI, it's a common practice to add text-based labels for report elements such as titles, headings and button captions.
-However, this creates an unexpected bump in the road when building multi-language reports in Power BI Desktop.
-The problem is that you cannot create labels for a report using the standard approach where you add textboxes and buttons to the report.
-That's because any text you add for a property value of a textbox or a button is stored in the report layout and, therefore, cannot be localized.

-As discussed earlier in this article, the Power BI localization features are supported at the dataset definition level but not at the report layout level.
-At first you might ask the question ***how can I localize text-based values that are not stored inside the dataset definition?***
-The answer to this question is that you cannot.

-A better question to ask is ***how can I add the text-based values for labels so they become part of the dataset definition?*** Once the text-based values for labels become part of the dataset definition, then they can be localized.
-This leads to an innovative approach of creating the **Localized Labels** table.
-This design technique will be discussed in detail in the next section of this article.

-The **live demo** demonstrates how to implement localized labels in the report title and the top navigation menu buttons.
-The following screenshot shows the how button captions are translated when loaded with five different languages.

-The live demo also demonstrates how to implement data translations.
-With metadata translations, you can see the names of columns and measures change as you switch between languages.
-Data translations go further to localize the product names in rows of the **Products** table.
-The following screenshot shows how the **ProductSales.pbix** developer sample provides data translations for product names as well.

 ## Prepare Datasets and Reports for Localization